-====================================== , Unit aim (s) This unit is aimed at those who support individuals to live in their own home.
+Unit aim (s) This unit is aimed at those who support individuals to live in their own home.
 It provides the learner with the knowledge and skills required to gain access to an individual's home, deal with emergencies and ensure security on departure.
-Assessment requirements specified by assector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
 All learning outcomes must be assessed in a real work environment.
 Details of the relationship of the unit and relevant National Occupational Standards N/A

-Title: A /G16 /EAAE Docio automorpo of Title.
-A/616/5445 Basic awareness of diabetes Level: 2 Credit Value: 2 GLH: 8 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand what is meant by diabetes 1.1 Describe what is meant by the term diabetes 1.2 Explain: Type 1 diabetes Type 2 diabetes 1.3 Describe signs and symptoms that indicate an individual may have diabetes Know risk factors for developing type diabetes 2.1 Identify risk factors associated with thedevelopment of type 2 diabetes 2.2 Describe ways that individuals can reduce their risk of developing 3.
-Know the treatment and options for individuals with diabetes 3.1 Explain the treatments and other support available for individuals with diabetes: 3.2 Describe the importance of self-care forthe individual with diabetes 3.3 Explain the tests used to monitor diabetes 4.
-Understand how to respond to hypoglycaemia 4.1 Define the term hypoglycaemia 4.2 Explain the possible causes of hypoglycaemia 4.3 Identify List the signs and symptoms of hypoglycaemia 4.4 Describe what action to take if an individual has hypoglycaemia 5.
+Title: A/616/5445 Basic awareness of diabetes Level: 2 Credit Value: 2 GLH: 8 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand what is meant by diabetes 1.1 Describe what is meant by the term diabetes 1.2 Explain: Type 1 diabetes Type 2 diabetes 1.3 Describe signs and symptoms that indicate an individual may have diabetes Know risk factors for developing type 2 diabetes 2.1 Identify risk factors associated with the development of type 2 diabetes 2.2 Describe ways that individuals can reduce their risk of developing Type 2 diabetes 2.3 Explain the health consequences of developing type 2 diabetes Know the treatment and options for individuals with diabetes 3.1 Explain the treatments and other support available for individuals with diabetes: 3.2 Describe the importance of self-care for the individual with diabetes 3.3 Explain the tests used to monitor diabetes Understand how to respond to hypoglycaemia 4.1 Define the term hypoglycaemia 4.2 Explain the possible causes of hypoglycaemia 4.3 Identify List the signs and symptoms of hypoglycaemia 4.4 Describe what action to take if an individual has hypoglycaemia 5.
 Understand the links between diabetes and other conditions 5.1 Describe the impact of intercurrent illness on individuals with diabetes

-5.2 Explain how treatment for diabetes may need to be changed during
+5.2 Explain how treatment for diabetes may need to be changed during intercurrent illness 5.3 Describe the links and possible complications between diabetes and: dementia depression pregnancy

-intercurrent illness

-5.3 Describe the links and possible

-complications between diabetes and: • dementia

-depression

-pregnancy